krixik-ai/krixik-docs/docs/system/file_system/list_method.md

 # list process records using the wildcard operator in file_tags
 list_output = pipeline.list(file_tags=[{"author": "*"}])

-# nicely print the output of this .list
+# nicely print the output of this list
 print(json.dumps(list_output, indent=2))
 ```